graphitemaster/glsl-parser/README.md

         fprintf(stderr, "%s\n", parse.error());
     }

+A test-suite and GLSL source-generator is included to get you started.

 ### Possible uses
   * Verify a shader without running it
   * Find hard-to-find syntax or semantic errors with the superior diagnostics